Vishal8551/Webscrapping/README.md

 # Webscrapping
-#In this repository I have write a code for webscrapping.
+#In this repository I wrote python code to do webscrapping.By using this code we can access any website's html code.

 #Install All the requirements